How to Get Rid of Mice and Rats At Home and In The Garden (2024 Update)

 How To Get Rid of Mice At Home or Garden:

 These little common pests might make cute pets, but they’re a horrible guest when not welcome.
-Mice and rats in your roof or kitchen may give you a fright but they can also carry icky diseases that you don’t want your home and family subjected to.
+Mice and rats in your roof or kitchen may frighten you but they can also carry icky diseases that you don’t want your home and family subjected to.
 Regardless of whether it’s a home, or within an aged care property where vermin is an absolute n0-go, when you first spot a mouse or rat, it could be a sign that there’s more than just one trying to move in.
 Your best course of action is to try and get rid of them.
 There are a few different ways to get rid of these little nasties, and they don’t all involve handling them with your bare hands!

 Here are our top tips for getting rid of mice and rats from your home: